 This was the position of Origen of Alexandria, who said that: “to prove that God is almighty we must assume the existence of the universe … there must always have existed the things in virtue of which he is almighty.”
 Dolezal, likewise, insists that “a consistent confession of God’s eternity must be fearless in affirming that God is, in fact, eternal Creator” (ch.
 5).
 As he sees it, being Creator is essential to who God is—but that’s okay because our bubble of time is eternally present in God’s infinity.
 God needs creation to be himself but he always has it.

 Dolezal thinks he’s following the classical tradition of Aquinas and the magisterial reformers here.
-But real classical theologians have always strained to avoid making God dependent on the world like this.
-In the medieval West, the scholastics were at pains to distinguish between God’s nature and his decisions.
+But classical theologians have always strained to avoid making God dependent on the world like this.
+In the medieval West, scholastics were at pains to distinguish between God’s necessary and contingent acts.
 Later reformers (especially the Puritans) spoke of a Covenant of Redemption, which imagined the persons of the Trinity holding counsel together to decide the course of salvation history and the parts they would play in it.
 As John Owen (one of Dolezal’s heroes) puts it:

 Hence from the moment of [the covenant’s inception], I speak not of time, there is a new habitude of will in the Father and Son towards each other that is not in them essentially; I call it new, as being in God freely, not naturally.